Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Experiments

-\paragraph{Discretization} In \Cref{fig:patch-vs-mc}, we present qualitative results of mesh deformation using both patches and marching cubes (MC) as underlying discretizations for ARAP energy.
+\paragraph*{Discretization} In \Cref{fig:patch-vs-mc}, we present qualitative results of mesh deformation using both patches and marching cubes (MC) as underlying discretizations for ARAP energy.
 We show three different variations for MC: zero level set only with resolution $R=256$, zero level set only with resolution $R=128$, and meshing all level sets with $R=128$ to make the computed energy similar to that of our method.
-The last option leads to meshes with very high triangle count especially for higher SDF values which increases the memory requirement and can only be done for $R=128$, which seems to be too coarse for the optimization and does not fulfill all constraints.
-Using only zero level set, it fails to produce a smooth deformation due to lack of regularization over the whole domain.
+The last option leads to meshes with very high triangle count especially for higher SDF values, which increases the memory requirement and limits the resolution $R=128$.
+Consequently, the optimization converges to a rigid transformation, probably due to the coarse-ness of the level sets' representation.
+Using only the zero level set, the model seems unable to properly apply the ARAP prior to the deformation, for resolutions $R=256$ and $R=128$.
+This is likely due to using a single discretization during the optimization process: without seeing multiple possibilities (\eg random patches), the continuous deformation model may find local optima that ``cheat'' the ARAP loss without actually resulting in local rigidity.
 Overall, our patching approach appears more stable, reliable, and efficient.
+Moreover, the results presented in \Cref{fig:patch-dist-results} suggest that the variation in error metrics due to the choice in patch point sampling is negligible.